keinaju/SnookerCalc/README.md

 # SnookerCalc
-JavaScript program that helps people count points left on a snooker table.
+HTML document + JavaScript program that helps people count points left on a snooker table.